dev-ved30/Signature/README.md

 **Note:** For develoment and testing, we used `Python 3.7.x`,`Eel 0.13.2`, `Pillow 7.2.0`, `Open CV 4.3.0.36`, and `Numpy 1.19.0`.

-### Running
+#### Running:

-In your terminal, navigate to the project folder you cloned and run:
+* In your terminal, navigate to the project folder you cloned

-`python main.py`

-The command assumes python3 is aliased to python.
-On Windows if you only have Python 3.x installed the aliasing should be done for you, but on Linux you would have be more explicit depending on the distro and its version.
-So, if the command above fails try:

-`python3 main.py`

-We do plan on launching an `exe` for the this utility in a future release!

-## Found Bugs?

-We would appreciate any support in the form of bug reports in order to provide the best possible experience.
-Bugs can be reported in the `Issues` tab
+* Run `python main.py` (Remember to make sure you're using Python 3)

+We are happy to accept suggestions in the `Issues` tab.
+After we've discussed the changes, we will accept pull requests on a case by case basis.